mlatcl/mlatcl.github.io/_availableprojects/accuracy-fairness-privacy-trade-off.md

 ---
 month: 0
 layout: project-to-supervise
+title: Automatic Discovery of Trade-off Between Accuracy, Privacy and Fairness for ML models
+running: false
 categories:
   - mphil
   - prtiii
-supervisors:
-  - andrei-paleyes
-  - neil-d-lawrence
-student_learn: You will learn about multi-objective optimisation.
-You will learn about differential privacy and fairness metrics for ML models.
-You will learn about Bayesian optimization and learn how to apply it to practical tasks.
-You will gain experience of building models using the PyTorch library.
-published: 2021-06-30
-title: Automatic Discovery of Trade-off Between Accuracy, Privacy and Fairness for ML models
 overview: When machine learning models are deployed to solve real world problems, they are often trained on sensitive data, e.g. healthcare or financial records.
 Practitioners need to ensure fairness and privacy of the